 Benefits Of Tuition

-Private tutoring is becoming increasingly popular and is particularly effective in improving not only a student’s confidence and academic results, but also many transferable skills such as communication, personal organisation and time-keeping.
-There are many reasons why receiving tuition can have a positive impact on a student.
-Here are just some of the many benefits of private tuition that are causing so many parents to choose it for their children.
+Private tuition is becoming increasingly popular and is effective in improving not only a student’s confidence and academic results, but also many transferable skills such as communication, personal organisation and time-keeping.
+There are many reasons why tuition can have a positive impact on a student.
+Below are some of the many benefits of tuition that are causing so many parents to choose it for their children.

-One of the biggest advantages of private tuition is that lessons can easily be customised to suit each student.
-Whereas in school a student may be at a disadvantage - if, for example they work at a different pace to the rest of the class, or need to focus more attention on a specific aspect of the course - private tuition largely negates these problems.
-Students benefit from the fact that a tutor can adjust the pace, focus and goals of a lesson depending on the needs and abilities of the student, meaning that learning efficiency will be maximised.
-This is an especially important point to note for any students that have special educational needs, such as those with dyslexia or dyspraxia.
+One of the biggest advantages of tuition is that lessons can be customised to suit each student.
+Whereas in school a student may be at a disadvantage - if, for example they work at a different pace to the rest of the class, or need to focus more attention on a specific aspect of the course - tuition negates these problems.
+Students benefit from the fact that a tutor can adjust the pace, focus and goals of a lesson depending on the needs and abilities of the student, meaning that learning will be maximised.

-attention fully on a student.
-This is a huge advantage compared to classes of twenty to thirty
+is a huge plus compared to classes of up to thirty pupils (and sometimes more!) that are

-pupils where a teacher’s time is divided and individuals can very
+standard in most schools, where the teacher’s time is divided and individuals become very

-easily become lost in the crowd.
+easily lost in the crowd.
 This can be frustrating for both the students and the teacher.
-However, in private
+However,

-tuition, with less distractions, the tutor is better able to appreciate and work on a student’s
+in tuition, the tutor is better able to by sympathetic towards the student's area(s) of weakness,

 3. You choose the teacher!

-and learning style.
-Unlike school, where students generally have very little - if any - choice in regards to who their teachers are, opting for private tuition allows the student or their parent/guardian(s) to pick a tutor that they feel comfortable with.
-As there is such a wide range of tutors available - each with their own strengths, specialities and teaching styles - there is bound to be a tutor that is well suited to each and every student.
-Finding the right tutor that can engage and inspire a student can really make a big difference to their learning.
+that they feel comfortable with.
+As there is such a wide range of tutors available - each with their own strengths, specialities and teaching styles - there is bound to be a tutor that is well suited to each student.
+Finding the right tutor that can engage and inspire a student can make a huge difference to their confidence and academic results.

 Homework can often be a boring - and sometimes daunting - experience for students.
-Left to their own devices, many will just work through it without really engaging in the subject, and it becomes more of a box-ticking exercise.
-Having a tutor who is able to keep the student focused and interested will ensure that the homework is not only completed to a higher standard, but -more importantly - is effective in terms of what a student is able to gain from it.
-Similarly, tutors can be especially effective in regards to exam preparation.
-The advice and assistance that they can provide ranges from the structuring of revision, to troubleshooting weak points in the student’s knowledge.
+Left to their own devices, many will work through it with minimum engagement, making it become nothing more than a box-ticking exercise.
+A tutor can help to keep the student focused and interested, ensuring that the homework is not only completed to a higher standard, but also that it is effective in terms of what the student is able to gain from it.
+Similarly, tutors can be effective in guiding students to find and develop appropriate revision techniques that work for them on an individual basis.

-Although it is great if parents are able to get actively involved with their children’s learning, this is not always a practical option.
-Busy schedules can limit the time you are able to spend each week helping out with homework.
-In addition, as children become older and their studies become more advanced, parents may not always be able to provide suitable assistance.
-In both these cases, having a private tutor who has both the time and skills necessary can be a great help, benefiting both students and parents alike.
+Although it is great if (a) parent/guardian(s) is/are able to get actively involved with their children’s learning, this is not always a practical nor ideal option.
+Busy schedules can limit the time they are able to spend helping with homework.
+In addition, as children become older and their studies become more advanced, their parent/guardian(s) may not be able to provide suitable assistance.
+In these cases, having a tutor with both the time and skills necessary can be a great help, benefiting both students and parent/guardian(s) alike.